ISQGD

 About ISQGD

-The International Seminar on Quantization, Geometry, and Dynamics (ISQGD) is a global scholarly platform devoted to advancing research across a wide spectrum of interconnected mathematical disciplines.
-ISQGD brings together researchers working in quantization theory, fractal geometry, dynamical systems, ergodic theory, operator theory, geometric analysis, geometric measure theory, optimal transport, variational methods, geometric optimization, and several closely related areas.
+The International Seminar on Quantization, Geometry, and Dynamics (ISQGD) is an international scholarly platform dedicated to advancing research across a broad spectrum of interconnected mathematical disciplines.
+ISQGD brings together researchers working in quantization theory, fractal geometry, topology, dynamical systems, ergodic theory, operator theory, fixed point theory, harmonic and functional analysis, geometric analysis, geometric measure theory, optimal transport, variational methods, geometric optimization, and closely related areas spanning analysis, geometry, probability, computation, and applications.

-The seminar aims to foster international collaboration, highlight emerging developments, and provide a sustained environment for scholarly exchange among mathematicians at all career stages.
-Talks are scheduled with attention to global time zones to enable broad participation, and recordings of most presentations are made available through the official ISQGD YouTube channel, offering a lasting resource for the research community.
+ISQGD is designed to foster high-level international collaboration, highlight emerging developments, and provide a sustained and professionally organized environment for scholarly exchange among mathematicians at all career stages.
+Academic activities are scheduled with careful attention to global time zones to enable broad worldwide participation.
+When appropriate and feasible, selected presentations are recorded and archived through official ISQGD channels to serve as long-term scholarly resources for the global mathematical community.

-ISQGD is proudly hosted by the School of Mathematics and Statistical Sciences at the University of Texas Rio Grande Valley (UTRGV), Texas, USA.
-The seminar is guided by an Advisory and Governing Body composed of distinguished senior professors who help ensure ISQGD’s academic quality, visibility, and long-term development.
+ISQGD is currently hosted by the School of Mathematics and Statistical Sciences at the University of Texas Rio Grande Valley (UTRGV), Texas, USA, and is guided by an Advisory and Governing Body composed of distinguished senior professors.
+Their guidance helps ensure ISQGD’s academic quality, visibility, integrity, and long-term development.

 ISQGD covers a broad range of research areas spanning quantization, geometry, and dynamics, together with their many deep connections to related fields.
 Talks are welcome in, but not limited to, the following areas: